-News flash, workout junkies: More than one shower per day can irritate your skin, says Dr. Sadick.
-Choose one shower per day: “In the morning to remove byproducts the body has naturally eliminated overnight; before bed to remove pollutants; or after workouts to remove perspiration,” he says.
+Hate to break it to you workout junkies, but more than one shower per day can irritate your skin, according to Dr. Sadick.
+Choose yours based on what you’re facing that day: “In the morning to remove byproducts the body has naturally eliminated overnight; before bed to remove pollutants; or after workouts to remove perspiration,” he says.
 And know that if you skip the workout shower, there are lots of other genius ways to freshen up that fitness instructors swear by.

 3. Your shampoo and conditioner are to blame

-Especially if you haven’t jumped on the natural hair-care bandwagon yet, your hair products could be effing up your skin.
+Your hair products could be effing up your skin.
 “Shampoos, especially those containing sulfates, can trigger back acne as they are rinsed away,” says Dr. Sadick.
 “Choose sulfate-free and preferably organic products.”
-And to help lock in moisture, a lot of traditional conditioners will use quats (like Polyquaternium 10), which bind to your hair as you go about your day.
-But they can also cling to your skin and clog your pores in the process.
-Pick a conditioner without quats.
+And to help lock in moisture, a lot of traditional conditioners will use quats (like Polyquaternium 10), which bind to your hair as you go about your day, but they can also cling to your skin and clog your pores in the process.

 4. You’re washing up in the wrong order